boxed/mutmut/ARCHITECTURE.rst

 The mutated files contains the original code and the mutants.
 The active mutant is stored in process-local state (and mirrored to the ``MUTANT_UNDER_TEST`` environment variable).
 If a mutant is not enabled, it will run the original code.

+When ``mutate_only_covered_lines`` is set, we also run the test suite under coverage.py first, to find out which lines are worth mutating.
+That run happens in a forked child (``store_lines_covered_by_tests``) which sends back only the line numbers it measured.
+Running it in the main process would import the test suite and all of its dependencies there, and the later phases import the same modules again -- which some native extensions do not survive.

 Collecting tests and stats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^